 - Closest simulation of actual tissue.

-Roman Plastilina No 1 Balistic Clay is an excellent match to the density and elasticity of live animal muscle tissue, providing a superior simulation for bullet testing and forensics.
+Roman Plastilina No 1 Ballistic Clay is an excellent match to the density and elasticity of live animal muscle tissue, providing a superior simulation for bullet testing and forensics.

-Roman Plastilina No 1 Balistic Clay is non-toxic, has a very low incidence of reaction, and has no known health hazards associated with handling or use.
+Roman Plastilina No 1 Ballistic Clay is non-toxic, has a very low incidence of reaction, and has no known health hazards associated with handling or use.
 It has a faint odor similar to wax.
-If bullet fragments contaminate the material, it can be cleaned by melting and filtering
+If bullet fragments contaminate the material, it can be cleaned by melting and filtering.